 With that said, I thought I would put together a short blog post detailing some of the major things I’ve learned, in the hopes that I and others won’t make these same mistakes (again).

 1. Character development in VERY important

-Although I knew some character profiling was necessary, I became so excited and bogged down with my storyline, my setting and my three-act structure that I cast aside arguably the most important aspect of novel writing; character development.
+Although I knew some character profiling was necessary, I became so excited and bogged down with my storyline, my setting, and my three act structure, that I cast aside arguably the most important aspect of novel writing; character development.
 Your characters are key to your novel as they are the driving force behind the plot.
 Likewise, character arc, character relationships and characterisation all deepen and add layers to your story, which, without these elements, will fall flat.
-Don’t make the same mistake that I did!
+Don’t make the same mistake I did!
 Spend hours, if not days/weeks figuring out your characters.
-Trust me, you will thank yourself later!
+Trust me, you will thank yourself later.

 2. Writing the first draft is actually the easy bit

 Vomiting up 2000 words a day is actually not too bad, because as long as they hint at your plot, who cares how bad they are.
-And they can be REALLY BAD – check out this blog post.
+And they can be REALLY BAD.

 A first draft is meant to be awful – it’s merely a vessel for you to throw down all of your ideas and thoughts.
 It may not be as coherent, deep or well crafted as you want it to be, but it will be a very good starting point for you to develop from.
-The following drafts, the ones where you start to look at your novel critically, now that’s where the hard part begins!
+The following drafts – the ones where you start to look at your novel critically – are where the hard part begins!

 3. That being said, just because you have a first draft doesn’t mean you have a good story.